Abinesh2808/DiceGame/README.md

 ```
 cd DiceGame
 ```
-4.Run the following command to start the password generator
+4.Run the following command to start the Dice Game
 ```
 python DiceGame.py
 ```